 5H40.XX Drinking Cup Loudspeaker

 A drinking cup, a small coil, and a magnet are turned into a loudspeaker.
-Note: a video camera is necessary in large lecture halls to show the details of the construction.

 - Waxed paper cup